The Insurance Mediation Directive (2002/92/EC) is implemented into Norwegian law.

 Duty to inform Finanstilsynet

-The insurance brokerage firm is obliged at all times, at the request of Finanstilsynet, to provide the information concerning its activities that Finanstilsynet needs in order to practise its supervision in accordance with the provisions in act on insurance mediation.
+The insurance brokerage firm is obliged at all times, at the request of Finanstilsynet, to provide the information concerning its activities that Finanstilsynet needs in order to practice its supervision in accordance with the provisions in act on insurance mediation.